-The heat anticipator in the room thermostat must be correctly adjusted to obtain the proper number of cycles per hour and to prevent "overshooting" of the setting.
+The heat anticipator in older, non-electronic room thermostats must be correctly adjusted to obtain the proper number of cycles per hour and to prevent "overshooting" of the setting.
 Set the heat anticipator setting to 0.7 amps.
 Follow the thermostat manufacturer's instructions on how to adjust the heat anticipator setting.